-Source: (Smith Warner International Limited 2007)Figure 1-3Historical shoreline changes, southern Long Bay
+Figure 2-3 Historical shoreline changes, southern Long Bay

-The Risk and Vulnerability Assessment Methodology Development Project (RiVAMP), carried out by UNEP, considered ecosystems and climate change in the assessment of disasters, thereby allowing decisions to be made in line with sustainable development through improved ecosystems management.
+In addition to studying the nature of the erosion along Long Bay beach, examining various management measures have also been an important aspect.
+Management responses suggested by the Department of Geography and Geology study included the protection of the biogenic sediment producers (seagrass meadows), as well as beach nourishment and the management of back beach hydrology as alternatives to the use of breakwaters and groynes.
+Consideration of ecosystems in the assessment of disasters was also a focus of the Risk and Vulnerability Assessment Methodology Development Project (RiVAMP), carried out by UNEP, with the aim of allowing decisions to be made in line with sustainable development through improved ecosystems management.
 For the UNEP RiVAMP study, existing information (including historical shorelines between 1968 and 2006 and beach profiles from November 2006) were analysed in addition to newly acquired satellite imagery (January 2008) in order to analysis the beach erosion problem in Negril.
 A number of useful outputs resulted from this project, including spatial ecosystem data, hydrodynamic models, statistical analyses, storm surge exposure models and community-drawn disaster maps for the study area.
 Similar to results of past studies, this study also showed that the Negril shorelines have been experiencing severe and irreversible erosion and retreat.
-Further, estimations based on global sea level rise projections and local storm wave predictions showed that the impact on Negril will be devastation - using the lowest projections of accelerated sea level rise (ASLR) for 2060, an extreme 50year return storm, it was shown that approximately 50 percent of the beach will lose more than half of its present width.
-The study also emphasised the importance of the coastal ecosystems and specifically coral reefs and sea grasses protecting the shoreline.
+Further, estimations based on global sea level rise projections and local storm wave predictions showed that the impact on Negril will be devastation - using the lowest projections of accelerated sea level rise (ASLR) for 2060, an extreme 50-year return storm, it was shown that approximately 50 percent of the beach will lose more than half of its present width.
+The study emphasised the importance of coastal ecosystems and specifically coral reefs and sea grasses protecting the shoreline.
 It found that beach areas with coral reefs and thick sea grasses located seaward statistically experienced less erosion in the past.